amohamed97/SSPScheduler/README.md

 # SSP-Scheduler
-This is a java console version of [SSP-Scheduler-Website](https://github.com/amohamed97/SSPScheduler-WebApp) and the first version of this project.
+This is the java console version of [SSP-Scheduler-Website](https://github.com/amohamed97/SSPScheduler-WebApp) and the first version of this project.

 ## Dig Deeper
 Go to [SSP-Scheduler-Website](https://github.com/amohamed97/SSPScheduler-WebApp).